-When shopping for bedding, you’ll notice that there is a lot of talk about the best thread count for sheets, and it is often stated that a higher thread count equals better sheets.
-It is true that sheets with a high thread count will be softer and will probably wear well over time, but there are several other factors to consider when choosing bedding.
-Thread count matters, but it’s not the only thing to pay attention to.
+When shopping for bedding, you’ll notice that there is a lot of talk about the best thread count for bed sheets, and it is often stated that a higher thread count equals better sheets.
+It is true that sheets with a high thread count will be softer and will probably wear well over time.
+Consider several other factors when choosing bedding.
+Although thread count matters, it’s not the only thing to pay attention to.

 Some of the highest-quality, softest sheets use cotton featuring extra-long fibers – called long-staple fibers – that are spun into very fine yet very strong yarns.
 Not all bedding will list the type of fibers used, so read product details carefully.
 Quality bedding products will include not only the thread count and materials used, but also information about long-staple fibers and other pertinent facts.

-So how do you know what is a good thread count for your sheets?
+So how do you know what is a good thread count for your bed sheets?
 Remember to not only consider thread count, but also the material the product is made of and the products used.
 And consider your preferences.
 Do you get hot easily while in bed?
 Are you often cold?
-Today, bed sheet thread count ranges from 200 to 800…and sometimes you will even see thread counts of 1,000 or more.
-Depending on the finishing process used, some 200 thread count sheets can be finished very nicely to create a soft, sturdy, quality product with a luxury feel.
-For many, the ideal cotton bed sheet thread count is between 300 and 400.
-Weaving experts say that the maximum number of threads that can be woven into a fabric is about 500 to 600.
+A higher thread count is better for the latter because these are denser sheets that help you feel warmer.
+For many, the best thread count for bed sheets is between 300 and 400.

 Comfortable, durable, luxury sheets – the ones that you reach for again and again that become even softer and more wonderful after years of use and washing – usually have thread counts from 200 to 600, depending on the material and finishing used for the product.
-Be wary of thread counts that are exceptionally high or low, and also be suspicious of products with very high thread counts and very low prices.
-This usually indicates an artificially inflated thread count and an inferior product.
+Be wary of thread counts that are exceptionally high or low, and also be suspicious of products with very very low prices and very high thread counts, meaning it’s usually an artificially inflated thread count and an inferior product.

 The price for luxury bed linens will depend on the material, finish, sheet size and other factors.
 If you are buying a complete sheet set with fitted sheets, flat sheets, a duvet cover and other features, your initial investment will be higher.
 Again, be cautious of extreme “bargains.”
 You get what you pay for.
 Visit your local retailer or order samples from an online store to become familiar with bedding material options.
 Touch and feel different materials, finishes and thread counts to understand how all of these work together.
 Remember the meaning of thread count in bed sheets so that you can be a more informed consumer.
 Then, consider your personal preferences before purchasing.